 'Pink Cactus Cafe' is one of the band's most vibrant and accessible records to date.
 This record stretches far beyond their Manchester roots.
 An album that saw Liam Fray and co collaborate more than ever before.
 From the soul voice of Brooke Combe on 'Sweet Surrender' to the indie disco supergroup they formed with DMA's on 'The Beginning of the End'.

 It's the collaboration with Pixey on 'First Name Terms' that makes this list, though.
 The band's most political affair to date, a song that hints at the current state of Britain, and hits back at the ruling class, who tell us to get on with it.
+Pixey's voice lifts the track into something genuinely special, warm and cutting in equal measure, the perfect counterpoint to Fray's world-weariness.
+Together, they sound like two people who've had enough, but are still sharp enough to put it into words.

 However, when played live, preferably outside, this song brings a huge amount of energy.
 I've seen it enough times.
 Thousands of people collectively lose themselves.
 Mosh pits open, friends link arms and flares are lit.
 It's more than a song; it's a communal moment.
+There's something almost ritualistic about it, the way the crowd knows it's coming, the way the opening notes land like a starting pistol.
+Everyone present understands what's about to happen.
+And everyone surrenders to it.

 Despite not containing some of Fray's best lyrics, it's instantly relatable, written for a generation of dreamers, with lines about the mundane working life, holidays, and romance.
-“You’re going to quit Debenhams / Elope and get married in the sun.”
+“You're going to quit Debenhams / Elope and get married in the sun.”
+It's a lyric that's dated in the best possible way.
+Debenhams is gone now, just like a lot of the world that song was written for.
+But somehow that makes it feel more precious, not less.
+A snapshot of a specific moment in British life, wrapped up in two minutes of indie pop.

 Its lyrics are poignant and direct, and tackle his struggles: “I’m trying to be a better man, whatever that is.
 It's slightly disconcerting.
 No direction, no set plan”

 It showcased a songwriting style that we'd never seen before, full of vulnerability, with a song more reminiscent of R.E.M. than Razorlight.
 A testament to a band that can write a great song.
-They're often thrown unfairly into a lad culture bracket, yet the substance on display shows deep artistry.
+They're often unfairly thrown into a lad culture bracket, yet the substance on display shows deep artistry.

 Released in December 2019, the song had been around for at least a year, with the band debuting it on their 2018 Winter Tour.
-During a headline slot in Heaton at their biggest show to date, 'Better Man' slotted into the setlist alongside two more then new songs, and the 50,000-strong crowd already knew the words.
+During a headline slot in Heaton at their biggest show to date, 'Better Man' slotted into the setlist alongside two more new songs, and the 50,000-strong crowd already knew the words.

 There’s a strong case to be made that this is Liam Fray’s most accomplished piece of songwriting.
 A tender, acoustic-led ballad underpinned by a sparse piano motif, it stands as one of the most affecting love songs of recent years.
 Melodic and heartfelt, it captures a modern-day kitchen-sink romance with striking intimacy.
 Fray pines, “like a roaming vagabond / In my hometown and beyond / I don’t know what corner you’re gonna be around…”.
 The strings rise and fall with a cinematic sweep, while the lyrics cut deep into songwriting at its most powerful.

 I first heard it live in a Liverpool arena, stripped back to just Fray and an acoustic guitar.
 Even in that vast space, it felt disarmingly personal, and it was clear this was something special.
-It marked a leap forward from the band’s work on Mapping the Rendezvous, a moment of real artistic growth.
+It marked a leap forward from the band’s work on 'Mapping the Rendezvous', a moment of real artistic growth.
 No surprise, then, that it quickly became a fan favourite, earning its permanent spot in the setlist.
-Emotive, raw, and quietly anthemic.
-It distils everything that makes Courteeners great.

 A song about growing up, transitioning from youthful excess and recklessness to the realities of adulthood.
 Something we all go through.
 Life doesn't pause for any of us.
-There’s a sense of frustration but also acceptance.
-It’s a heady mix of nostalgia and forward momentum, as much about celebrating youth as it is about understanding that it’s fleeting..
+There's a sense of frustration but also acceptance.
+It's a heady mix of nostalgia and forward momentum, as much about celebrating youth as it is about understanding that it's fleeting.

 “You’re not nineteen forever, pull yourself together.”
 It’s a line that’s both a reminder and a challenge, urging the listener to take stock of their life while acknowledging the allure of youthful abandon.
 It’s a message that’s just as relevant to someone leaving their teenage years behind as it is to those well into their twenties or beyond.